 Formerly located in Ionia County, the Charlotte Highway Bridge is one of only three Whipple (double-intersection Pratt) highway bridges left in Michigan, and is a relatively large span example.
 It is also the only remaining bridge in Michigan built by the Buckeye Bridge and Iron Works of Cleveland Ohio.
-It is the fifth truss bridge to be erected in Historic Bridge Park.
+Very few bridges by this company remain nationwide.
+The company was later bought out by the Variety Iron Works of Cleveland, Ohio.
+The Charlotte Highway Bridge is the fifth truss bridge to be erected in Historic Bridge Park.
+It forms an impressive entrance into the park as it passes over the park entry road with its complex truss configuration and bright red paint.

 M. & J. Miller, Buckeye Bridge and Boiler Works, near